S3-working-group/s3-practical-guide/content/src/building-organizations/open-domain.md

 ![right,fit](img/structural-patterns/open-domain.png)

-**A way to intentionally account for a domain by invitation rather than assignment.**
+**Intentionally account for a domain by invitation rather than assignment and request those invited to contribute when they can.**

 The delegator of the open domain clarifies: